Simplified Berry Chantilly Cake Recipe

 What is Chantilly?

-French-inspired chantilly cream is a sweetened version of whipped cream.
-It’s best to use heavy whipping cream or double cream.
-Suggested sweetening ingredients are pure vanilla extract or vanilla bean paste, powdered sugar, or castor sugar (super-fine sugar.)
-The origin of the name is currently under debate!
-Some sources say it is from Chantilly, France, while others say it’s named for a castle near Paris, aptly titled Chateau Chantilly.
-I heard from a reader who said that Americans in the deep south believe the cake originated in the Chantilly district of New Orleans.
-So take your pick!
+French-inspired Chantilly cream is a sweetened version of whipped cream, made even more luxurious with the right ingredients.
+The best choice is heavy whipping cream or double cream, and for sweetness, you can use pure vanilla extract, vanilla bean paste, powdered sugar, or castor sugar (super-fine sugar).
+As for the name?
+That’s still up for debate!
+Some sources say it comes from Chantilly, France, while others believe it’s named after the elegant Château de Chantilly near Paris.
+A reader told me that in the deep South, many believe the cake originated in the Chantilly district of New Orleans.
+So take your pick, no matter where it got its name, it’s delicious!

 What is Chantilly Cake made of?